4ndr0666/4ndr0debugger/README.md

 2.  **Paste Code:** The input area provides a template.
 Paste your code snippet into the section marked `PASTE CODE HERE` within the pre-filled template.
 The rest of the template provides language-specific instructions and context to the Gemini AI model.
 3.  **Submit for Review:** Click the "Review Code" button.
 4.  **View Feedback:** The AI's review will appear in the "Review Feedback" panel.
 This panel will show a loading indicator while the AI processes your request.
 Any errors during the API call will also be displayed here.
+5.  **Ask a Follow-up:** After a review is complete, click the "Follow-up" button.
+The code editor will be replaced by a chat window where you can ask questions about the review.
+The review panel on the right will update with the latest answer.
+Click "New Review" to exit the chat and start over.

 ## Code Input Template